 Club Espresso is located in Buam-dong, one of the relatively-less-crowded-but-getting-popular-neighborhood (ugh!) in Seoul that offers high concentrations of quality food and coffee.
 Surrounded by impressive galleries, hidden restaurants, traditional teahouses and studios for many South Korean homegrown designers, Buam-dong makes a family and couple friendly location for a weekend outing.

 I especially love the warmth of the wooden interior.
-It was a building made of red bricks, with rustic wooden furniture decorated the space.
-I love the wooden tables and chairs by the windows, and the huge counter where visitors can sample different blends and single origin coffees before purchasing one that fit their taste and liking.
-The menu consists three categories: drip coffee, single origin espresso, and espresso variations, each category offers at least 5 different beans/beverages.
+It was a building made of red bricks, with rustic wooden furniture decorating the space.
+I love the wooden tables and chairs by the windows and the huge counter where visitors can sample different blends and single origin coffees before purchasing one that fits their taste and liking.
+The menu consists of three categories: drip coffee, single-origin espresso, and espresso variations, each category offer at least 5 different beans/beverages.

 Up on the second floor of the café was a huge roasting area.
 Connecting the roasting room was a corridor, filled up with cupboards exhibiting a rich collection of barista tools and accessories any coffee fanatic would love spending hours exploring.
 I could vividly remember how delighted I was every time I swing open the wooden door and found the delicious smell of the coffee emanating from the bar.

 Affogato (above).
 My personal favourite from Club Espresso.
-Creamy vanilla ice-cream with two shots of viscous, dark espresso poured over.
+Creamy vanilla ice cream with two shots of vicious, dark espresso poured over.
 The chopped dark chocolate added a rich depth to the black intoxicating bitters.
 I love savouring these hot/cold, sweet/intense goodies –the most satisfying simple pleasure in life.

-All coffee including the eat-in orders are now served in takeaway cups.
+All coffee including the eat-in orders is now served in takeaway cups.
 The espresso is still intact.
 My girlfriend and I had two servings each that afternoon.
-I am glad the coffee are of the same old good quality, but the experience of drinking my coffee from the impeccably presented, nicely warmed coffee cup and from a disposable coffee cup is just incomparable.
+I am glad the coffee is of the same old good quality, but the experience of drinking my coffee from the impeccably presented, nicely warmed coffee cup and from a disposable coffee cup is just incomparable.

 Club Espresso 클럽 에스프레소